AmanGour03/demo/README.md

 # demo
 HI!!
 Aman Gour this side.
 <br>
-Trying to learn about Git and GitHub
+I am trying to learn about Git and GitHub